AzizTN01/autorent_back/README.md

  ## API Endpoints

-POST /api/auth/signup - Register a new user
+1. POST /api/auth/signup - Register a new user
-POST /api/auth/login - Log in a user
+2. POST /api/auth/login - Log in a user
-POST /api/auth/forgot-password - Request a password reset POST /api/auth/reset-password/:token - Reset user password
+3. POST /api/auth/forgot-password - Request a password reset
+4. POST /api/auth/reset-password/:token - Reset user password

 ## Companies
-POST /api/auth/companies - Create a new company
+1. POST /api/auth/companies - Create a new company
-GET /api/auth/companies/:companyId - Get company details
+2. GET /api/auth/companies/:companyId - Get company details
-PUT /api/auth/companies/:companyId - Update company details
+3. PUT /api/auth/companies/:companyId - Update company details
-DELETE /api/auth/companies/:companyId - Delete a company
+4. DELETE /api/auth/companies/:companyId - Delete a company
-POST /api/auth/companies/:companyId/cars - Add a car to a company
+5. POST /api/auth/companies/:companyId/cars - Add a car to a company

 ##Cars
-GET /api/auth/cars/:carId - Get car details
+1. GET /api/auth/cars/:carId - Get car details
-PUT /api/auth/cars/:carId - Update car details
+2. PUT /api/auth/cars/:carId - Update car details
-DELETE /api/auth/cars/:carId - Delete a car
+3. DELETE /api/auth/cars/:carId - Delete a car

 ## Testing
 You can use tools like Postman or Insomnia to test the API endpoints.
 Make sure to include the necessary headers, such as Content-Type: application/json and Authorization: Bearer <token> for protected routes.

+### Notes:
+- Replace `yourusername` in the clone URL with your actual GitHub username.
+- Update the `.env` section with your actual MongoDB connection string and JWT secret.
+- You can add more details or sections as needed, such as a "Future Improvements" section or "Known Issues."